GaloisInc/saw-script/doc/manual/manual.md

 addsimps : [Theorem] -> Simpset -> Simpset
 ~~~~

-A `Theorem` is essentially a `Term` that is proven correct in some
+A `Theorem` is essentially a `Term` that is proven correct in some way.
-way.
-In general, a `Theorem` can be any statement, and may not be useful
+In general, a `Theorem` can be any statement, and may not be useful as a
-as a rewrite rule.
-However, if it has the shape described earlier, it
+rewrite rule.
+However, if it has an appropriate shape it can be used for
-can be used for rewriting.
-In the "Proofs about Terms" section, we'll
+rewriting.
+In the ["Proofs about Terms"](#proofs-about-terms) section,
-describe how to construct `Theorem` values from `Term` values.
+we'll describe how to construct `Theorem` values from `Term` values.

 In the absence of user-constructed `Theorem` values, there are some
 additional built-in rules that are not included in either `basic_ss` and